GVR Report cover Canada Latent Tuberculosis Infection Detection Market Size, Share & Trends Report

 Test Type Insights

-Based on test type, the interferon-gamma release assay segment was the major revenue generator in 2021.
-Increasing awareness about TB infection and increasing recommendations for IGRAs from various public health authorities has boosted its adoption for LTBI detection.
+The interferon gamma release assays (IGRA) segment dominated the market with a revenue share of 55.12% in 2022 and is anticipated to maintain its dominance throughout the forecast period.
+Increasing awareness about TB infection and increasing recommendations for IGRAs from various public health authorities has boosted its adoption for latent tuberculosis infection detection.
 Health Canada has approved two IGRAs tests; QuantiFERON-TB Gold (QFT-GIT) assay by Qiagen and T-SPOT.TB assay by Oxford Immunotec for the detection of latent TB infections.

 The IGRA segment is anticipated to experience the fastest growth over the forecast period.
 High test sensitivity and increasing adoption of IGRAs due to their advantages over TSTs are some of the key factors driving the segment growth over the forecast period.